ihormyroniuk/ihormyroniuk.github.io/iOSApplicationEntryPoint.md

 ### Xcode

-By default [Xcode](https://developer.apple.com/xcode/) generates file `AppDelegate.swift`, which contains class `AppDelegate` inherited by [`UIResponder`](https://developer.apple.com/documentation/uikit/uiresponder), implemented protocol [`UIApplicationDelegate`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate) and marked by attribute [`@UIApplicationMain`](https://docs.swift.org/swift-book/ReferenceManual/Attributes.html), applying this attribute to a class to indicate that it’s the application delegate [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate).
+By default [Xcode](https://developer.apple.com/xcode/) generates file `AppDelegate.swift`, which contains class `AppDelegate` inherited by [`UIResponder`](https://developer.apple.com/documentation/uikit/uiresponder), implemented protocol [`UIApplicationDelegate`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate) and marked by attribute [`@UIApplicationMain`](https://docs.swift.org/swift-book/ReferenceManual/Attributes.html).
+Applying this attribute to a class to indicate that it’s the application delegate [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate).
 Using this attribute is equivalent to calling the NSApplicationMain(_:_:) function.

 It is proposed to consider class `AppDelegate` as entry point for application.